TRAUMATIC BRAIN INJURIES

 - Breach of Duty:

 An individual or entity may be considered negligent if they breach their duty of care.

 The defendant’s negligence must have been directly responsible for the injury or damage that occurred (but for the defendant’s negligence, the plaintiff’s injuries or damages would not have occurred).

 The injury must have caused some economic or non-economic damages.

 When an individual files a lawsuit after suffering a brain injury, they may be able to recoup compensation for economic and non-economic damages such as medical bills, pain and suffering, lost wages and more.

 If you or a loved one has suffered from a brain injury due to someone else’s negligence, it is imperative to seek the help of a knowledgeable attorney who can help guide you through the process.
-Call Amber Hall for a free consultation today.
+Call Amber Hall for at (850) 701-8850 free a consultation today.